Privotech/Privotech/README.md

 - 👋 Hi, I’m @Privotech
 - 👀 I’m interested in learning code
 - 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on c++,java,javascript,and other coding language
+- 💞️ I’m looking to collaborate on reactt,node,javascript,and other coding language
 - 📫 How to reach me WAP:09044058809
 -  MOBILE NUMBER:07084689042
 - 😄 Pronouns: ...